Dementia Awareness Week 20 – 26 May

 It may sound impossible to find time for you when caring for a loved one, but take time out, even if it’s just once a week, to do something you love, so that you can recharge your batteries.
 A game of table tennis, visiting a book club or going to an exercise class will all help you manage your own stress levels.
 A healthy carer makes a good carer.

 Christina spent 10 years caring for her mother, Hazel, who had Alzheimer’s Disease and is a speaker at the Alzheimer’s Show sharing her experience and what she learned.
-The Alzheimer’s Show is in London on June 9 and 10 and in Manchester on June 23 and 24.
+The Alzheimer’s Show is in London on June 7 and 8 2019.
 It’s an amazing source of support, practical help and guidance with a wide range of exhibitors and speakers on hand.
 All under one roof on one day.

 Find out more at https://alzheimersshow.co.uk